knpuniversity/symfony2-rest/knpu/episode4/token-test.md

 consistent with the `/api/programmers` we already have.

 The last thing we need to do is send the username and password.
 And really, you can do this however you want.
-But, why not take advantage of the class HTTP Basic Authentication.
+But, why not take advantage of the classic HTTP Basic Authentication.
 To send an HTTP Basic username and password with Guzzle, add an `auth` option and set it to an array containing the username and password.